opensearch-project/project-website/_posts/2023-04-04-segment-replication.md

 Segment replication increases data traffic between nodes because of copying of the segments.
 As the number of replicas grows, the data traffic and the load on the primary node rise to support the copy function.
 Thus, a higher data transfer load diminishes the advantage of higher ingestion performance achieved with segment replication at a specific replica count.
 Another tradeoff of enabling segment replication on an index is increased read-after-write latencies because the primary node has to physically copy the segments to replicas after the data is flushed to disks.
 The segments are opened to searches only after creating the full segment is complete.

 As with any distributed system, some cluster nodes can fall behind the tolerable or expected throughput levels.
 Nodes may not be able to catch up to primary for various reasons, such as high local search loads or network congestion.
-To monitor segment replication performance, see [OpenSearch benchmark](insert link).
+To monitor segment replication performance, see [OpenSearch benchmark](https://github.com/opensearch-project/opensearch-benchmark).

-TODO: Add screen shot

 ## Shard indexing backpressure

-When replica nodes start falling behind, the primary node will start applying [shard indexing backpressure]((https://opensearch.org/docs/latest/tuning-your-cluster/availability-and-recovery/shard-indexing-backpressure/)) when ingesting new documents in an attempt to slow down the indexing.
+When replica nodes start falling behind, the primary node will start applying [shard indexing backpressure](https://opensearch.org/docs/latest/tuning-your-cluster/availability-and-recovery/shard-indexing-backpressure/) when ingesting new documents in an attempt to slow down the indexing.
 Shard indexing backpressure is a smart rejection mechanism at a per-shard level that dynamically rejects indexing requests when your cluster is under strain.
 It transfers requests from an overwhelmed node or shard to other nodes or shards that are still healthy.
 With shard indexing backpressure, you can prevent nodes in your cluster from running into cascading failures because of performance degradation caused by slow nodes, stuck tasks, resource-intensive requests, traffic surges, or skewed shard allocations.

 ## Enabling segment replication